 Jo Kadlecek, Senior Writer

-WENHAM, MA—With the 500th anniversary of the Protestant Reformation approaching in 2017, the Center for Christian Studies (CCS) at Gordon College has been awarded a generous grant in preparation through the John Templeton Foundation’s Religion and Innovation in Human Affairs (RIHA) Program, administered by The Historical Society.
+WENHAM, MA—With the 500th anniversary of the Protestant Reformation approaching in 2017, the Center for Faith and Inquiry (CFI) at Gordon College has been awarded a generous grant in preparation through the John Templeton Foundation’s Religion and Innovation in Human Affairs (RIHA) Program, administered by The Historical Society.

 Among various initiatives and publications, the project entitled, “Protestantism?
 Reflections in Advance of the 500th Anniversary of the Protestant Reformation: 1517–2017,” will bring a conference of international scope to the Gordon campus in the fall of 2013.

 “The upcoming anniversary of the Reformation focuses the mind to think about the broader historical significance of Protestantism,” said Thomas Albert (Tal) Howard, director of the Center for Christian Studies at Gordon College and one of the project’s directors.
 “Whether one counts oneself Protestant or not, religious or not, all can agree that the Reformation has had an extraordinary impact on the shaping of modern history.
 We are very pleased to have received this grant, which allows us to explore that impact in important ways.”

 Howard, who is also the Stephen Phillips Chair of History at Gordon and author most recently of God and The Atlantic: America, Europe, and the Religious Divide, joins Mark A. Noll, Francis A. McAnaney professor of history at the University of Notre Dame, as co-directors of the project.